Hannah Ritchie

-Hannah Ritchie (born 1993) is a British data scientist, senior researcher at the University of Oxford in the Oxford Martin School and head of research at Our World in Data.
-Her research investigates the assessment of global food systems and visualising data from the COVID-19 pandemic.
-Her first book, The First Generation, is due to be published by Chatto & Windus.
+Hannah Ritchie (born 1993 in Falkirk) is a Scottish data scientist, senior researcher at the University of Oxford in the Oxford Martin School, and deputy editor at Our World in Data.
+Her work focuses on sustainability, in relation to climate change, energy, food and agriculture, biodiversity, air pollution, deforestation, and public health.

+She has published two books, Not the End of the World in 2024 and Clearing the Air in 2025, both by Chatto & Windus.

 Early life and education

-Ritchie trained in environmental science at the University of Edinburgh.
+Hannah Ritchie trained in environmental science at the University of Edinburgh.
 She earned her undergraduate degree in environmental geoscience and a master's degree in carbon management.

-She remained in Scotland for her PhD, where her research investigated malnutrition and global food systems.
-She created a scalable framework to understand food system pathways and identify losses, allocations and conversions.
+She remained in Scotland for her PhD, researching malnutrition and global food systems.
+She created a scalable framework to understand food system pathways and identify losses, allocations, and conversions.
 In particular, she looked to understand whether it was possible to feed a growing population without damaging the environment.
+Ritchie is vegan.

-Research and career
+Research

 Ritchie started her career as a lecturer in sustainability at the University of Edinburgh.
-She developed teaching programmes focussed on sustainability.
+She developed teaching programs focused on sustainability.
 She left Edinburgh to start a research position at the University of Oxford, where she developed data visualisations to communicate information.

 Ritchie's early work considered food systems and how it was essential to adapt to meet the Sustainable Development Goals.
 For example, she has argued that for most foods, the carbon footprint is barely impacted by transport.

-In 2017, Ritchie joined Our World in Data as head of research.
-During the COVID-19 pandemic, Ritchie built the Our World in Data COVID-19 information dashboard.
+In 2017, Ritchie joined Our World in Data as Head of Research.
+Her work focuses on environmental sustainability, including topics such as climate change, energy, food and agriculture, biodiversity, air pollution, and deforestation.
+During the COVID-19 pandemic, she built the Our World in Data COVID-19 information dashboard.
+In 2023 she became Deputy Editor and Lead Researcher.

+In 2024, she was elected to Scotland’s Just Transition Commission, "an independent advisory body that provides scrutiny and advice on how to deliver a just transition to a low-carbon economy in Scotland".

-In 2022, Chatto & Windus announced that they will publish Ritchie's first book, The First Generation.
-The book explores Ritchie's optimism for large-scale problem solving and ending climate change.
+In 2024, Chatto & Windus published Ritchie's first book, Not the End of the World, which explores her optimism for large-scale problem-solving and ending climate change.